matipe1/training-exercises/Python/data-types/nested_lists.md

 # Nested Lists

-This is an exercise in which there are an implementation of nested lists.
+This is an exercise in which there is an implementation of nested lists.

 ---